Skip to main content

 Must-Try Dishes: The Godfather cocktail, Casablanca cocktail, Desperado cocktail

-What makes it special: A speakeasy-leaning cocktail bar with a darker, quieter mood.
+What Makes it Special: A speakeasy-leaning cocktail bar with a darker, quieter mood.

 A rooftop-first happy hour play with skyline views and a party-leaning soundtrack—best used as a pregame stop when you want atmosphere to do the heavy lifting.
 Go for the view, keep the order simple, and treat it as a scene more than a culinary destination.